 How to measure your blood pressure using a smart bracelet

-Below are some tips on how to measure your blood pressure using a smart fitness gadget that can help you prevent or monitor any heart problems.
+Below are some tips on measuring your blood pressure using a smart fitness gadget that can help you prevent or monitor any heart problems.

 Many types of wearable devices measure blood pressure.
 The readings obtained will vary from device to device.
 Here are the 15 tips to correctly measure it with a fitness tracker.

-- Read the user’s manual to be familiar with your device
+- Read the user’s manual to become familiar with your device

 - Make sure your fitness tracker has good battery life.